kestred/philomath/docs/contexts.md

 around a set of shared variables for an execution instance or library

 ### Feature
-The language supports defining a "context" (and functions using that context) that is implicitly passed to functions that use it.
+The language supports defining a "context" (and procedures using that context) that is implicitly passed to procedures that use it.
 Values in a context can be re-assigned before or when calling a procedure to get a fresh or modified context for that procedure invocation.

 ### Machine Implementation
-When calling a function the pointer to the a context is passed to every function.

 **Problem:** Passing many context w/o passing many pointers
-**Problem:** Remembering a specific context in a nested function when called from a function not using that context
+**Problem:** Remembering a specific context in a nested procedure when called from a procedure not using that context

 > Both of these problems can be solved by using something like a "context table".
-To pass the context to any function, you pass a pointer to the context table; then, a function within the originally compiled executable knows at compile time what the offset for a given context is in the table.
+To pass the context to any procedure, you pass a pointer to the context table; then, a procedure within the originally compiled executable knows at compile time what the offset for a given context is in the table.

 **Problem:** Passing a context to a linked libary / shared object